McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 aka Gibbon’s Minstrels

 (1895-1896) George Gibbons revived the Nightingale Serenader’s name for a brief season of minstrelsy at Sydney’s Temperance Hall (Pitt St) over Christmas 1895.
 None of the earlier company’s members were involved.
 Described in the Sydney Morning Herald as “a very cheap and enjoyable class of entertainment” (26 Dec.
-1895, 5), the line-up included G. H. Jones (comic singer), Herbert Sherwin (tenor), Little Harry Bysack (wire-walker), Wallie Clair (coster impersonator), Eva Leete (serio-comic), C. Ross, J. Edmonds, Tessie Cleveland, and Misses R. Belmont, Clifford, and Auria.
+1895, 5), the line-up included George H. Jones (comic singer), Herbert Sherwin (tenor), Little Harry Bysack (wire-walker), Wallie Clair (coster impersonator), Eva Leete (serio-comic), C. Ross, J. Edmonds, Tessie Cleveland, and Misses R. Belmont, Clifford, and Auria.
 The music director was R. Stynes.
 Also referred to as Gibbon’s Minstrels, the company started its season on 21 December and finished in the New Year.

 - See also: George Gibbons (incl.
 Research Notes)

-NB: The name Gibbon’s Minstrels is used in reviews only.
+The name Gibbon’s Minstrels is used in reviews only.
 All newspaper advertisements refer to the company as the Nightingale Serenaders.

 1925 MINSTRELS (Perth)